Indigenous Australian art: Modern Aboriginal artists

-Papunya Tula and "dot painting"
+Papunya Tula and dot painting

 In 1971–1972, art teacher Geoffrey Bardon encouraged Aboriginal people in Papunya, north west of Alice Springs to put their Dreamings onto canvas.
 These stories had previously been drawn on the desert sand, and were now given a more permanent form.
+The dots were used to cover secret-sacred ceremonies.
+Originally, the Tula artists succeeded in forming their own company with an Aboriginal Name, Papunya Tula Artists Pty Ltd. The Papunya Collection at the National Museum of Australia contains over 200 artefacts and paintings, including examples of 1970s dot paintings.